aj0strow/measurement/README.md

 Some ideas for the future:

-- SI units - if you pass in `si: true` when adding a unit, you get every prefix for free
 - Allowing closed scopes for units instead of the current "one large conversion graph" with separate clusters
 - Method to convert to the appropriate SI unit within the scope
 - Derived units and proper unit cancellation with operations